Is M1 Finance a Scam M1 rating

 Is M1 Finance SIPC Insured?

 M1 Finance is a member of SIPC, the Securities Investor Protection Corporation.
 This membership protects accounts at M1 up to $500,000.
-Under SIPC rules, part of this coverage applies to cash balances.
-SIPC does not protect securities against market decline; instead, it helps protect customers if cash or securities are missing from an account (up to the $500,000 maximum).
+Under SIPC rules, 50% of this amount can be applied to cash balances.
+SIPC does not protect securities from market losses; it only protects the number of securities held in an account up to the $500,000 limit.

-Beyond SIPC protection, at M1 Finance some accounts held with its clearing partner (Apex) have supplemental/excess SIPC coverage if standard SIPC limits are exhausted.
+In addition to SIPC coverage, some accounts at M1 that are held with its clearing partner (Apex) have supplemental/excess SIPC protection if the standard SIPC limits are exhausted.

 M1 Finance SIPC